gaweki/pomodoro_menubar/docs/03-task-management.md

 ### Smart Behavior:
 - **Auto-Logging:** If you mark a task as complete **while it is currently active**, the app will automatically log your elapsed focus time as a finished session before clearing the task from the menu bar.
-- **Urgent Mode Fix:** This is the primary way to remove the ⚡ icon early.
-If a task is flagged as "Urgent" but you've already finished it, marking it complete will hide the task and the icon immediately.
 - **One-Time Tasks:** If a task has no repeat schedule, marking it complete will **permanently delete** it (since it's no longer needed).

 ---